skellis46/slipbox/Lithium dancing.md

 In this future or the next, screendance emerged out of the rubble of “life versus the machine”[Paul Kingsnorth, in @jacobs-2021-tech p.28] and humankind's dance with the technological singularity.
 The singularity—which did not end up happening just in case you were wondering—once described the point at which "ever-more-rapid technological change leads to unpredictable consequences".[@chalmers-2010-singularity n.pag.]
 The technological singularity is the thing that even back in 2017 Hui was calling a pipe dream.
 At some point in the 21st century screendance simply refused the "homogeneous technological future"[@hui-2017-cosmotechnics n.pag.] that had been presented to humankind as the only option.

-## To distill production from consumption
+## 7. To distill production from consumption

 _In which I try to draw these threads together through lenses of awe and ambiguity._

 > As much as networked technology has dismantled and distributed power in more egalitarian ways, it has also extended and obscured power, making it less visible and, arguably, harder to resist.

--- Astra Taylor[in @jacobs-2018-tending n.pag.]
+-- Astra Taylor [in @jacobs-2018-tending n.pag.]

 > What was required of the earth so that I might be able to use this technology? [...]
 Upon what systems, technical or human, does my use of this technology depend?
 Are these systems just?

--- L. M. Sacasas[-@sacasas-2021-questions n.pag.]
+-- L. M. Sacasas [-@sacasas-2021-questions n.pag.]

 I recognize that this writing is a rather curious rollercoaster ride through many sources and many ideas.
 I worry that what I hope is a strength (traversing broad terrain) will be judged as a weakness.
 Perhaps some of you are still with me.
 Perhaps I lost others in making the assumption I did about those two young people doing their lithium dancing in the common.